cjwit/rhythm/source/review-notes.md

 ## Transcription

-- [ ] Kristina B) I also notice a gap in the start of Part 4 in that there hasn’t been any mention of transcription, which is what you are critiquing.
+- [x] Kristina B) I also notice a gap in the start of Part 4 in that there hasn’t been any mention of transcription, which is what you are critiquing.
 Is there a place where there might be space to introduce transcription to provide context to students prior to the discussion in Part 4?

+> I included a footnote in the part 4 introduction to keep the text flowing, but I could do something more intently within the text if it's preferable.